Cookie Policy

 Embedded Script

-An embedded script is programming code that is designed to collect information about your interactions with the online service, such as the links you click on.
-The code is temporarily downloaded onto your device from our web server or a third-party service provider, is active only while you are connected to the online service, and is deactivated or deleted thereafter.
+An embedded script is programming code that is designed to collect information about your interactions with the Digital Properties, such as the links you click on.
+The code is temporarily downloaded onto your device from our web server or a third-party service provider, is active only while you are connected to one of the Digital Properties, and is deactivated or deleted thereafter.

 ETag, or Entity Tag